 Table 3 reports the results of regressions linking the attendance rates and test scores to their background characteristics.
-In the regression equation explaining the attendance rate, the work experience in the formal sector is the only variable that has a significant coefficient except for the intercept.
-The participants with such an experience skipped some classes probably because they thought they already knew the class content.
+In the regression equation explaining the attendance rate, the work experience in the formal sector is the only variable that has a significant coefficient except for the intercept.3 The participants with such an experience skipped some classes probably because they thought they already knew the class content.
 The insignificant but negative coefficient on the same variable in the test score regressions indicates that these participants did not do well on the short tests.
 The good performers on the tests were those participants with higher education.
-This is probably because the test on record keeping included math questions or because such participants were used to multiple-choice tests.
+This is probably because the used to multiple-choice tests.